kibook/s1kd-tools/tools/s1kd-instance/README.md

 -   zoneRepository

 -d &lt;dir&gt;
-Directory to start searching for ACT and PCT data modules in when a product is specified (-p) without specifying the PCT explicitly (-P).
+Directory to start searching for referenced objects in.
 By default, the current directory will be searched.
+This applies for the ACT and PCT data modules when a product is specified (-p) without specifying the PCT explicitly (-P), or when searching for source objects (-@).

 -E
 Remove the extension from an instance produced from an already extended